 1. Open the windows every now and then.
 On warmer winter days, fresh air can actually kill germs, flushing them from stuffy rooms.

 2. Get rid of poor indoor air quality at the source.
-Clean air ducts and replace furnace filters regularly to ensure to prevent germs from re-circulating throughout your home all season long.
+Clean air ducts and replace furnace filters regularly to prevent germs from re-circulating throughout your home all season long.

 3. Use air purifiers.
 The best air cleaners can help reduce the cold and flu virus, especially in closed spaces.
 Air purifiers can also safely remove 99.97% of airborne particles as small as 0.3 microns, including pollen, ragweed and other allergens, viruses, germs, dust mites, mold spores, pet dander and cigarette smoke–all factors that contribute to compromised lung function and make anyone in a winterized household more susceptible to airborne germs.
 You may want to consider certain air cleaners which feature allergy and flu settings to help during flu season and also allergy season in the spring.